luc-hens/luc-hens.github.io/guide.md

 ### When can I expect feedback on written work?

-I only give feedback when the written work is submitted as a pdf (no word processor files) or on paper, and is in APA Style (including a standard APA Style title page with a date, and a list of references).
-The turnaround time typically is two work weeks.
-It is more than two weeks near a deadline, for instance in May, when I get many drafts.
-That implies that I do not accept drafts in the two weeks before the due date.
-I usually take a summer break from begin-July to begin-August.
+Submit written work as a word processor file (**.docx**) (or, only if you use LaTeX, as a pdf).
+Name the files as yourlastname_yymmdd.docx (e.g. jones_20240322.docx).
+I only give feedback to work that is in APA Style, including a standard APA Style title page with the date of the draft and a properly formatted list of references.
+The turnaround time typically is two weeks but tends to be longer near deadlines, for instance in May when I get many drafts.
+If you submit a draft in the two weeks before the due date I do guarantee that you will get feedback in time.
+I usually take a summer break from begin-or mid-July to begin- or mid-August.
 I don't give feedback during my summer break.

 ### How much work does a master's thesis require?